 I completed a PhD at the MRC National Institute for Medical Research in 1999 where I studied the control of retroviral expression in the mouse genome.
 I then joined Professor Kay Davies' group in the MRC Functional Genomics Unit, Oxford, where I focused on studying gene function in the brain using mouse models.
 This included models of neurodegeneration as well as human behavioural disorders, such as schizophrenia.
 In February 2013 I was awarded a European Research Council Starting (Consolidator) Grant and have established my own independent group in the Department to study new mechanisms that protect against oxidative stress in neurons.
-I also held a Junior Research Fellowship at Lady Margaret Hall.
+I also studied environmental factors, including sleep and circadian rhythms, in psychiatric and neurodevelopmental disease.
+I previoisly held a Junior Research Fellowship at Lady Margaret Hall.

-Wu Y. et al, (2016), Free Radic Biol Med, 95, 255 - 267
+Svistunova DM. et al, (2019), Free Radic Biol Med, 130, 151 - 162

 Single-copy expression of an amyotrophic lateral sclerosis-linked TDP-43 mutation (M337V) in BAC transgenic mice leads to altered stress granule dynamics and progressive motor dysfunction.

 Gordon D. et al, (2019), Neurobiol Dis, 121, 148 - 162